Quick info

 In borders

-Gerberas need fertile, well-drained soil, so dig in plenty of organic matter, such as garden compost or leafmould, before planting.
+- Gerberas need fertile, well-drained soil, so with a thick layer of organic matter, such as garden compost or leafmould, after planting.
 This is particularly important if you have heavy soil.

 For full details, see our perennials planting guide.